Library documentation

 Constructors

 • CalcConfig(symmetries, hubbard, terms) — creates a configuration with specified symmetries, Hubbard parameters, and extra terms.
-Duplicate term types are checked, and band consistency is enforced.
+Duplicate term types are checked, and band/shape consistency is enforced.

 • CalcConfig(symmetries, hubbard, term) — convenience constructor with one extra term (terms = (term,)).